Share a model-driven app with PowerApps

 From the Share this app dialog, under Create a security role select Security Setting.

-On the Settings page, select New.
+On the All Roles page, select New.

 From the security role designer, you select the actions, such as read, write, or delete, and the scope for performing that action.
 Scope determines how deep or high within the environments hierarchy the user can perform a particular action.
 In the Role Name box enter Pet Grooming Technicians.